New Energy Reform Act Missing Many Reforms Won’t Reduce Oil or Gasoline Prices For Years

 “The proposal is missing several consensus policies that would reduce energy use and greenhouse gases.
 A renewable electricity standard has been adopted by 26 states

 , and supported by a majority of the Senate, but blocked by conservatives.

 carbon fuel standard, but it too was blocked by a minority of senators.
 It should be added to the proposal.

 “Another hole in this proposal is the giveaway of the oil in part of the Outer Continental Shelf and Gulf of Mexico to big oil companies.
 Recipients of leases under this proposal should have to send 10 percent of the oil to the Strategic Petroleum Reserve to maintain energy security.

 “There are only a handful of measures that would immediately reduce oil and gasoline prices.
-Sell a small amount of oil from the government stockpile in the Strategic Petroleum Reserve, reign in speculators, and provide some direct rebates to middle and low
+Sell a small amount of oil from the government stockpile in the Strategic Petroleum Reserve, reign in speculators, and provide some direct rebates to middle– and low–

 income families using funds from the elimination of oil company tax breaks and recovering lost royalties.
-None of these measures are included in the New Energy Reform Act.
+None of these measures are is included in the New Energy Reform Act.

-“Senators Conrad, Chambliss and their colleagues get an A for effort, but their proposal is unsatisfactory and needs many improvements.”
+“Senators Conrad, Chambliss, and their colleagues get an A for effort, but their proposal is unsatisfactory and needs many improvements.”